ubugeeei/chibivue/book/online-book/src/en/bonus/hyper-ultimate-super-extreme-minimal-vue/15-min-impl.md

 In this case, when a state defined with the `reactive` function is modified, we want to trigger the patch process.

-We can achieve this using a Proxy object.
+It can achieve this using a Proxy object.
 Proxies allow us to implement functionality for get/set operations.
 In this case, we can use the set operation to execute the patch process when a set operation occurs.

 ```ts
 export const reactive = <T extends Record<string, unknown>>(obj: T): T =>